niclashart/Streamlit-Stock-App/README.md

 # Stock Portfolio Assistant

 ## Overview
-This application is a comprehensive stock portfolio management system built with Streamlit.
-It offers a user-friendly interface for tracking investments, analyzing stock performance, setting up automated buy/sell orders, and getting AI-powered stock insights through a conversational chatbot.
+This application is a comprehensive stock portfolio management system with a modular architecture.
+It consists of a frontend built with Streamlit and a backend API built with FastAPI.
+The application offers a user-friendly interface for tracking investments, analyzing stock performance, setting up automated buy/sell orders, and getting AI-powered stock insights through a conversational chatbot.

 ## Key Features

 ### User Authentication
-- Secure login and registration system
+- Secure login and registration system with JWT authentication
 - Password recovery functionality
-- MD5 password hashing for security
+- Bcrypt password hashing for enhanced security

 ### Portfolio Management
 - Add, view, and track stock positions